Nationalist historiography: Nationalism and ancient history

 Nationalist ideologies frequently employ results of archaeology and ancient history as propaganda, often significantly distorting them to fit their aims, cultivating national mythologies and national mysticism.
 Frequently this involves the uncritical identification of one's own ethnic group with some ancient or even prehistoric (known only archaeologically) group, whether mainstream scholarship accepts as plausible or reject as pseudoarchaeology the historical derivation of the contemporary group from the ancient one.
 The decisive point, often assumed implicitly, that it is possible to derive nationalist or ethnic pride from a population that lived millennia ago and, being known only archaeologically or epigraphically, is not remembered in living tradition.

-Examples include Kurds claiming identity with the Medes, Albanians claiming as their origin the Pelasgians, Bulgarians claiming identity with the Thracians, Iraqis with Sumer, Georgians claiming as their origin the Mushki, all of the mentioned groups being known only from either ancient historiographers or archaeology.
+Examples include Kurds claiming as their origin the Medes, Albanians claiming as their origin the Pelasgians, Bulgarians claiming as their origin the Thracians, Iraqis claiming as their origin the Sumerians, Georgians claiming as their origin the Mushki, Turks claiming as their origin the Trojans, Azerbaijanis claiming as their origin the Caucasian Albanians, all of the mentioned groups being known only from either ancient historiographers or archaeology.
 In extreme cases, nationalists will ignore the process of ethnogenesis altogether and claim ethnic identity of their own group with some scarcely attested ancient ethnicity known to scholarship by the chances of textual transmission or archaeological excavation.

 Historically, various hypotheses regarding the Urheimat of the Proto-Indo-Europeans has been a popular object of patriotic pride, quite regardless of their respective scholarly values: